arajcany/xpifMaker/README.md

 # xpifMaker
-Create "Xerox Printing Instruction Format" tickets for Xerox print production devices
+A PHP Class for creating XPIF (Xerox Printing Instruction Format) tickets for Xerox print production devices.

 ### Usage
 For complete examples, see the 'Examples' folder.